 TAS surely has nothing to lose.
-Together our cause has everything to gain.
+Together our cause has everything

 I attended the June 30 TAS Zoom breaking off talks between meeting, where comrade Wrack defended the decision to walk.
 I was granted a grand three minutes to put something that we deeply regret. the CPGB case.
 Needless to say, We still have before us a great I urged patience and stressed that we always envisaged a prolonged process.
 Comrade Wrack got 10 times longer ...
 15 times longer if you count his reply.
 Not my idea of a serious approach, when it comes to dealing with differences between organisations.
 Everyone apart from comrades Wrack and Potts were treated as atomised, three-minute individuals by the hectoring chair, Soraya Lawrence.
 She cut off and cut off again and again what were important contributions.
 Evidence of an unhealthy political culture for any serious communist.

 Comrade Wrack boasted that FCU was initiated by TAS.
 True, instead of jointly participating in some education course, he proposed fusion talks.
 And, he should have had the honesty to add that we were delighted.
 But, no, he simply went on to complain about the CPGB culture of robust debate.
-Yes, we have critiqued the existing left from the the reformism, the broad frontism, the nationalism, the tailism, the economism, the social-imperialism.
+Yes, we have critiqued the existing left from the process that also reaches into point of view of orthodox Marxism, mockery.
+Once again, the writer's the reformism, the broad frontism, the nationalism, the tailism, the economism, the social-imperialism.
 We have even looked at TAS articles, statements and proposals ... and found them wanting too.